 Schwab Target 2045 Index Fund (SWYHX)

-A large allocation to large caps also means a large allocation to technology stocks, which make up a little more than 20% of the portfolio.
+The Schwab Target 2045 Index Fund (SWYHX) is more aggressive than SWYDX, and on par with its actively managed 2045 counterpart SWMRX, by allocating roughly 85% of assets to stocks and 15% to bonds.
+The Schwab U.S. Large Cap ETF accounts for nearly half of the portfolio’s weight by itself.
+A large allocation to large caps also means a large allocation to technology stocks, which make up a full quarter of the portfolio.
 That’s not necessarily a bad thing, of course, as U.S. tech has been a major engine of growth over the past 20 years.
-But tech shares are also notoriously volatile.
+But tech shares are also notoriously volatile and occasionally get the short end of the stick, as they did for a stretch during 2025’s almost-bear market.

 Schwab Target 2065 Index Fund (SWYOX)